Skip to main content

 Story of our Staff

-My responsibility as the Head Nurse is to take care of staff and guests.
+My responsibility as the Head Nurse is to take care of staff and residents.

 How does one manage a staff of 60+?
 Best Processes and Practices.